risk-first/website/menagerie/Feature-Risk.md

  - This might manifest itself as complete _absence_ of something you need, e.g "Where is the word count?"
  - It could be that the implementation isn't complete enough, e.g "why can't I add really long numbers in this calculator?"

-tbd.  we need to show a diagram of this -

 ### Features Don't Work Properly

 [Feature Risk](Feature-Risk) also includes things that don't work as expected<!-- tweet-end -->: That is to say, [bugs](https://en.wikipedia.org/wiki/Software_bug).
 Although the distinction between "a missing feature" and "a broken feature" might be worth making in the development team, we can consider these both the same kind of risk:  _the software doesn't do what the user expects_.